VA Platform Governance: Design Intent Study

 Goals

-• Understand how teams experience the Design Intent process
+• Understand how teams are moving through the Design Intent process, and which roles are most impacted.

-• Identify the challenges and the differing needs of team members who are new to the process vs. those who are experienced with it
+• Identify the challenges and the differing needs of team members who are new to the process vs. those who are more experienced.

-• Evaluate opportunities to streamline guidance and enhance clarity, adoption, and collaboration
+• Evaluate opportunities to integrate guidance and enhance clarity, efficiency, adoption, and collaboration.

 Process